na-na-hi/renget/archive/ktymx.md

 >After thirty seconds of what seems like stunned silence, you go to speak again.
 >"Unidentified Vessel, do you re-"
 >Suddenly, you are interrupted by your interlocutor, her (at this point you're confident in that) voice can be described as almost a squee.
 >"You can understand me?!
 I have so many questions!
 What are you? 'ahn-awnn' doesn't sound like a Putori name.
-To think that I, a lowly biology student, would wind up making-" she stops to catch her breath.
+To think that I, a lowly -" she stops to catch her breath.
+>"I'm getting ahead of myself," she continues.
+"There will be plenty of time for questions later.
+I read you 'Ahnonn'.
+This is {Łucja Määttä} of the {uh...
+I never named this thing}.
+I'm almost at your position."
+>The ship approaching yours was now clearly visible.
+>It certainly wasn't a human starship.
+It was too small to possibly mount a conventional FTL drive, with it being a bit larger than your testbed ship.
+>And the system you were in had no planets, so it had to have traveled here at FTL speeds.
+>So clearly these 'Putori' aliens either used a different means of FTL travel, or they had more advanced jump drive technology.
+>Like the kind that you were testing before you wound up here.
+>It looked like a craft for hauling a few passengers, or a little bit of cargo.
+Interestingly, it also seemed to be equipped for planetary landings without a spaceport.
+{Add additional description}
+>After spending a brief moment considering the alien ship, Łucja informed you that she was as close as she could get, so you made preparations to abandon your ship.
+>You informed her that you would be leaving your ship here, and requested permission to transfer to hers.
+>Which was enthusiastically granted.
+>You set the ship's fabricator to make an earpiece  and speaker for translation as well as an AR eyepiece for translating alien text, and other essential information.
+Then you prepared the ship's computer for separation -you were taking it with you so thankfully it was portable, and then went to prepare your space suit and MMU.